- 10 courses

 - 1.5-3 years

-Our program is designed to prepare you for the fastest growing, highest demanded job prospect in recent history.
+Our data science program is designed to prepare you for the fastest growing, highest demanded job prospect in recent history before you have work experience.
 Step into the world of data-driven models and multi-dimensional datasets.
-Find answers in the areas of bioinformatics, linguistics, industry, academia, government, and nonprofits to name just a few.
+Use computer programming and applied data science to find answers in the areas of bioinformatics, linguistics, industry, academia, government, healthcare, and nonprofits to name just a few.

 At The University of Texas at Austin, we say: “What starts here changes the world.”
-Be that change.
-Prepare yourself for a career in Data Science.
+Be that change with enrollment in the online master's degree program.
+Prepare yourself for a career in the data science field with high-quality, flexible online courses.

 Important dates & deadlines